LieberInstitute/DeconvoBuddies/README.md

 ### Find Marker Genes and Visualize Expression

-DeconvBuddies has tools for finding marker genes ideal for deconvolution, and plotting functions to quickly visualize the expression of selected genes in a snRNA-seq data.
+`DeconvoBuddies` has tools for finding marker genes ideal for deconvolution, and plotting functions to quickly visualize the expression of selected genes in a snRNA-seq data.